 Assistantships: Paid appointments awarded to qualified graduate students requiring part-time teaching, research, or residence hall duties.
 Assistantship salaries, tuition, and health benefits vary from program to program.

-Fellowships and Scholarships: Nationally competitive stipends plus tuition are available for most programs in the Graduate School-New Brunswick, the Graduate School–Newark, and the Graduate School of Applied and Professional Psychology.
+Fellowships and Scholarships: Nationally competitive stipends plus tuition are available for most programs in the School of Graduate Studies, the Graduate School-Newark, and the Graduate School of Applied and Professional Psychology.
 Other graduate programs have more limited support.

 Unless the program lists an earlier deadline, incoming graduate students need to submit the graduate application for admission by March 1, prior to the academic year.
 For specific information, contact the program or dean's office.